ckjpdx/tiny-anthems/README.md

 - [x] Admin can sort pending questionnaires with collection queries
 - [ ] Mark pending questionnaires as 'false' (complete)
 - [ ] Automatically email client to notify of song completion
+- [ ] Google Cloud Storage is used to store static site files for hosting

+### UX & Interface
+- [x] Display demo songs to play on portfolio page via Soundcloud imbeds
 - [ ] Redesign site styles
-- [ ] Two questionnaires: for either the visitor or for someone the visitor knows
+- [ ] Two questionnaires: for either the user or for someone the user knows
 - [ ] Material UI styles (is installed, but not yet implemented)
-- [ ] Google Cloud Storage is used to store static site files for hosting
-- [ ] Google Firebase Authentication is used to securely sign in users/admin
-- [ ] React Context used for auth and other global state
-- [ ] ~~Google Firestore is used to put/get persistent state~~

-# Bugs
+### Bugs
-* Clicking upload on the admin page when there isn't a local file selected will crash the app *
+* Clicking upload on the admin page when there isn't a local file selected will crash the app

 # Install
 1. git clone